PedroHenriqueMra/Game-of-hangman/README.md

 # Hangman game

 A simple terminal game of famous 'Hangman game' made with c#.
-My purpose was training logic.
+My purpose was to train logic.

 ## instalation
 clone repository